hr-hassan-raza/trie-datastructure/README.md

 ## ComplainCo

-ComplainCo is a basic complaint management system for a fictitious company. his system should allow users to submit complaints and view their status.
+ComplainCo is a basic complaint management system for a fictitious company.
+This system should allow users to submit complaints and view their status.

 The application is example implementation of Trie data structure in microservices environment.